Merchant ToS - Payment Facilitation Services

 7.3 The Merchant shall provide supporting documentation within Card Scheme deadlines.

-7.4 Excessive Chargeback levels may result in monitoring programs, additional controls, suspension, or termination of the Merchant’s access to the services.
+7.4 Excessive Chargeback or fraud levels may result in Card Scheme monitoring programs, increased reserves, payout delays, additional controls, fines, suspension, or termination of the Merchant’s access to the services.

 8. Confidentiality